G4DCV Amateur Radio

 - G4DCV 144MHz DXCC worked list

+The shack has changed a lot since the photo s above were taken.
 I have been licensed since 1972 and also hold the callsign G8FUR.
 (G8FUR was also held for a few years by my late father Maurice Whatton).
-My interests have always mainly been in the VHF, UHF and low microwave bands and over the years I have been active on 50, 70, 144, 432 and 1296Mhz.
+My interests have always mainly been in the VHF, UHF and low microwave bands and over the years I have been active on 50, 70, 144, 432 and 1296MHz.

 If you would like a sked on 2m WSJT meteor scatter or EME then please email me.